YoshihideShirai/tuisvn/README.md

 ## What is tuisvn

-Tuisvn is subversion(svn) client like tig(https://github.com/jonas/tig).
+Tuisvn is subversion(svn) client.
+It functions mainly as a svn repository browser like tig(https://github.com/jonas/tig).

 ![](./docs/screenshot.png)